acolombo11/spicy-mayo/README.md

 # spicy-mayo

-Android app to check a Google Calendar without the need to add its Google account to the phone.
+Multiplatform app to check a Google Calendar without the need to add its Google account to the phone.
 Authentication and data retrieval are managed through a simple Google Apps Script backend.

 Its main use-case is to check Today, Tomorrow or a specific day of your work calendar, without adding your work account to your phone.